Veterans do not need vague career advice.

 That experience counts.

-The problem is that too many job listings do a bad job translating it.
+The problem is that too many job listings do a weak job translating it.

 A good veteran remote job should be clear.